 The benefits of massage are truly a miracle when compared to contemporary medicine.
 There is almost no human condition that cannot be helped or overcome by this caring practice.
 Touch is the first language spoken when a child is born.
 Security, guidance, and care can be transmitted through the hands.
 Hands may detect abnormalities of the body, flow of energy, troubled organs, the skeletal system, and trauma in the muscles.
 Trained hands will produce the kind of comfort and release from pain as only they can do.
 Circulation is improved, muscles are lengthened, range of motion is increased, and pain is relieved, all through massage.

 Massage improves health on a cellular level by encouraging each cell in the body to take in nourishment, rid of waste, and become electrical for optimum health.
-Massage Therapy is reassuring, relaxing, and empowers well being.
+Massage Therapy is reassuring, relaxing, and empowers well-being.

-Your career as a Massage Therapist is an exciting change from wanting to help others to knowing how to help others.
+Your career as a Massage Therapist is an exciting change from wanting to help others to know how to help others.
 You will be able to watch a person stand or walk, point out their postural distortions, and correct their condition by stretching and manipulating the muscles.
 You will learn that stress causes many of the illnesses of people.

 Your knowledge of both the mental and physical needs of your client, will help ones under stress to become calm and at ease with their life so that they may heal.
 Your hands are your tools, and to learn how to take care of yourself, both physically and nutritionally, here at the Academy of Natural Therapy, is an important part of becoming a Massage Therapist.
 Your education here will last a lifetime.